Diabetes Disparities: Texting to Extend Treatment (DD-TXT) (DD-TXT)

 Detailed Description

 Type 2 Diabetes is a common, complex health condition which can result in many serious and costly health complications if not treated and controlled properly.
 One in four Veterans are diagnosed with Type 2 Diabetes.
 Vulnerable Veterans, such as minority, low-income, or rural Veterans, and Veterans with comorbid mental health diagnoses, are disproportionately affected and are less likely to have their diabetes under control.
-The goal of this study, using a randomized comparative effectiveness design, is to test the comparative effectiveness of an interactive, tailored self-management texting protocol (DD-TXT), versus a traditional education-only intervention (DSE) in a sample of Veterans with uncontrolled diabetes.
+The goal of this study, using a randomized comparative effectiveness design, was to test the comparative effectiveness of an interactive, customizable diabetes self-management support texting protocol (DSMS+), versus a standardized education-only intervention (DSMS) in a sample of Veterans with uncontrolled diabetes.

 Study Type